apache/druid/docs/ingestion/native-batch.md

 > Single-dimension range partitioning currently requires the
 > [druid-datasketches](../development/extensions-core/datasketches-extension.md)
-> extension to be loaded.
+> extension to be added to the classpath.

 |property|description|default|required?|
 |--------|-----------|-------|---------|